CP1404/Practicals/prac_03/README.md

 same folder as the Python file in your PyCharm project.

 Create a new file called `files.py` and do all the following *separate questions* in it:
-Note: the intention is to give you experience using different ways to read files.
+The intention here is to give you experience using different ways to read files.
 Make sure you're confident with:

 - `read()`